Holiday Gatherings and Domestic Violence

 What to Do If a Family Argument Leads to Someone Calling the Cops

-If you find yourself in such a deteriorating family situation, it is important to remain calm and to consider a family lawyer in Perth.
+If you find yourself in such a deteriorating family situation, it is important to remain calm.
 Keep in mind that any aggressive action on your part–even in an attempt to defuse the situation–may be misinterpreted by law enforcement as a possible act of domestic violence.
 You should also not try to prevent anyone from calling the police.
 It is a criminal offense, specifically a Class A misdemeanor, to interfere with “another individual’s ability to place an emergency telephone call or to request assistance” from law enforcement.

 If the police do arrest you or another family member on suspicion of domestic violence, remember you have the constitutional right not to speak.
 While it may be tempting to try and “tell your side of the story” to the police at the time of arrest, this is generally a bad idea.
 What you need to do is contact a Collin County domestic violence lawyer who understands how law enforcement operates in this area.